 Put your hand into the fan opening in the front of the fan shroud (engine OFF please!), and see if there is a gap between the rim of the fan, and the shroud.
 It should be no problem feeling over the top of the shroud above the alternator and feeling the opening lip of the shroud and the fan rim just inside it.
 There should be only a tiny gap between the two if the fan and alternator attachment plate are correct.

-If the fan is the older type there would be a bigger gap as it is 5mm narrower than the later type.
-I doubt this is the problem with the alternator clearance, but since it's a one-minute job it's certainly worth checking.
+If the fan is the older type there would be a bigger gap as it is narrower than the later type.
+Since it's a one-minute job it's certainly worth checking.
 If you have the wrong fan you would be getting LESS cooling air, and losing some of what you are getting.

 Dave reported - I checked the clearance between the fan and the housing -- it is indeed five mm.
 Obviously the PO installed the fan designed for use with the alternator in the '71 housing.

-Rob responded - If the gap is that big my fear is that you have the thinner non-doghouse fan inside the later wider doghouse shroud, designed for the wider fan.
-It's obviously working, as you've taken the car on a couple of long trips, but if I am correct, then it may run a little short on cooling in hot weather when under load.
-The later wider fan pumps out roughly 10% extra air to allow for dumping the oil cooler air overboard, whilst still maintaining the same or better airflow and pressure to the heads/cylinders.
-Since the oil cooler air channels in the shroud are at the front of the shroud (closest to the main air inlet), the oil cooler may be getting a little less air than it would like.
+Rob responded - No, it's the other way around, an early thinner fan inside the later wider doghouse shroud, designed for the wider fan.
+It's obviously working, as you've taken the car on a couple of long trips, but if I am correct, then it will run a little short on cooling in hot weather when under load.
+The later wider fan pumps out roughly 10% extra air to allow for the separate air path to the offset oil cooler, whilst still maintaining a better airflow and pressure to the heads/cylinders.
+Since the oil cooler air channels in the shroud are at the front of the shroud (closest to the main air inlet), the oil cooler may be getting less air than it would like.

 We received a question about the best way to remove the fan from the alternator -- that is, to loosen the big nut on the forward end of the alternator shaft.
 Some say an impact wrench is necessary; others say you can put the pulley in a vise (padded with an old drive belt) and then remove the nut with a 1-13/16" socket.